-An air quality audit and building system inspection performed by our certified building inspections/environmental consultants will quickly identify and quantify any and all exposures to mass or energy stressors affecting the health of the immune-compromised occupant of the building in question.
+An air quality audit and building system inspection, performed by our certified building inspections and environmental consultants, will quickly identify and quantify any and all exposures to mass or energy stressors.
+These can otherwise affect the health of the immune-compromised occupant of the building in question.

 Our technicians are able to produce a list of comprehensive home remedies, repairs or alterations that will immediately improve air quality and reduce environmental loads.
-Reports are simple to comprehend instructions – full of pictures, suggested product, cleaning or mechanical system improvements that may be necessary to improve your air quality.
-Our reports can be easily geared towards the average homeowner, do-it-yourself-er, or industry professional tradesperson.
+Reports are easy to understand, featuring helpful images and guidelines, product suggestions, and cleaning or mechanical system improvement steps that may be necessary to improve your air quality.
+Our reports can be easily geared towards the average homeowner, do-it-yourself-er, or industry professional tradesmen.

-Indoor Air Quality Ottawa has been investigating air quality conditions for 20 years.
-Why not start your road to recovery with an indoor air quality assessment of your home today?
+Indoor Air Quality Ottawa has been investigating air quality conditions for over 20 years.
+Why not start the road to recovery with an indoor air quality assessment of your home today?
 We’re glad to help suggest an appropriate course of action after performing a comprehensive inspection of your current conditions.